pdav/casan/arduino/tests/README.md

 * test-res: simulate a response to a request (without access to the network)
 * test-zig : show usage of the ZigMsg low-level library

+Note: test-zig is also an IEEE 802.15.4 sniffer.

 How to add your own sketch here
 -------------------------------